aga01935/O2_Standalone_Raw/README.md

 ### step 3

-run build_work_dir.sh <your project name>
+run build_work_dir.sh project_name
 ### Result
-your project will be created in folder named <your project name>
+your project will be created in folder named project_name